medplum/medplum/packages/docs/docs/fhir-datastore/patient-deduplication/patient-deduplication.md

 - **Prevalence of duplicates:** Making estimate of your duplication rate, both _within_ and _between_ source systems, will help you determine the complexity needed in your deduplication pipeline.
 Some applications have rare duplication rates (e.g. < 1%) while others have frequent duplicates (10-50%).
 Still others have very bi-modal duplication patterns (e.g 99% of records have 0 duplicates, 1% of records have 5+ duplicates).

-- **Duration of source systems:** Some pipelines are built to ingest patient data from short-lived source systems, with the target system quickly replacing them as the source of truth.
-Examples include migrating from legacy systems into medplum, ingestion from one-time data sources.
-In contrast, some source systems are long lived or permanent.
-This is the case when deduplicating patients from multiple healthcare providers, or when building pipelines from Health Information Exchanges (HIEs).
+- **Lifetime of source systems:** Some pipelines are built to ingest patient data from short-lived source systems, and target system quickly replace them as the source of truth.
+For example, when migrating from legacy systems into medplum.
+In contrast, some source systems are long lived or permanent, as when deduplicating patients from multiple healthcare providers or from Health Information Exchanges (HIEs).

-- **Frequency of unmerging patients:** No deduplication system will be 100% perfect.
-Certain architectural choices make it easier or harder to unmerge patient records once merged, and the right choice for you will depend on the cost of an incorrect merge and the frequency with which you will unmerge records.
+- **Cost of false positives:** No deduplication system will be 100% perfect, and some patients records will be merged incorrectly.
+Certain architectural choices make it easier or harder to unmerge patient records once merged.
+The right choice for you will depend on your confidence threshold for performing a merge and on cost of an incorrect merge.

 - **Downstream application:** The right deduplication architecture will ultimately depend on how the deduplicated data will be used.
 Target systems that serve web and mobile applications will have different priorities than that systems that serve as data aggregators.
-Services that target providers will have different considerations than a system that will also support patient login.
+For example, some systems support patient login and a merge will show a whole new set of data to a user, merging for this use case should be distinct from merging for population health or insurance billing purposes.

 ## Linking Patient Records in FHIR

-The FHIR [Patient](/docs/api/fhir/resources) has features to represent the link between source and master records.
+**The FHIR [Patient](/docs/api/fhir/resources) has features to represent the link between source and master records.**

 The `Patient.active` element is used to indicate the master record for the patient.
 When there are multiple `Patient` resources per-patient in the target system, all but the master record should be marked as "inactive."